 Imagine this scenario: a colleague offers to flip a coin and give you $20 if it lands on heads.
 If it lands on tails, you give him $20.
 Stop and ponder; would you accept that bet?
 For most of us, the answer is no. Behavioral science experts Amos Tversky and Daniel Kahneman performed an experiment which resulted in a clear example of human bias towards losses.
 The experiment involved asking people if they would accept a bet based on the flip of a coin.
 If the coin came up tails the person would lose $100, and if it came up heads, they would win $200.
 The results of the experiment showed that on average people needed to gain about twice as much as they were willing to lose in order to proceed forward with the bet.
 This tendency reflects loss aversion, or the idea that losses generally have a much larger psychological impact than gains of the same size.

 You likely experience this phenomenon daily.
-Ever purchased something knowing you’d likely return it, but the longer you keep it the more attached you get?
+Have you ever purchased something knowing you’d likely return it, but the longer you keep it the more attached you get?
 Sending the item back now feels like a loss.
 The longer we’ve waited to be seated at a restaurant, the harder it becomes to leave, as it feels as if the time we’ve invested would then be lost.
 The more we try to fit a new couch through a too-narrow entryway, the less inclined we are to give up and accept that we need a smaller couch, and the more steadfast we become in making it fit.
 It seems that sometimes we will persist with a belief or course-of-action long after it is rational to do so: we feel trapped by what we have already committed.

 Although a fascinating piece of knowledge about human behavior, what does the concept of loss aversion have to do with the workplace?

-As leaders, knowing that losses have a tremendous psychological impact can cloud judgement when it comes to truly evaluating employee performance.
+As leaders, knowing that losses have a tremendous psychological impact can cloud judgment when it comes to truly evaluating employee performance.
 We have a tendency to double down with those we’ve invested time with yet who continue to underperform.

 “B” and “C” Players